Keylla-Rodrigues/Data-analysis/README.md

 # Data-analysis
-Code that organizes the table and generates a descriptive statistics &amp; graphics
+ Code that organizes the table and generates a descriptive statistics & graphics